 Trying to decide on a budget across these various platforms may sound daunting, but there are various resources that help you determine the best platforms to use based on your school’s budget.

 The amount you spend on the campaign itself will probably take up most of your school’s paid advertising budget, but there will likely be other costs you incur while creating your ads.

 Whether you create and run your campaigns yourself or use an external agency, you will have to devote time to developing a paid ad strategy, designing the ads, managing the campaign, and tracking the results.

 The worst thing you could do when creating your first online campaign is to underestimate the amount of money you’ll need to see it through.
 But with thorough research, your school can set itself up for success.

 One of the major differences between creating an online advertising campaign and a traditional media ad campaign is that online ads are a far more dynamic medium.

-Once your campaign is live, you don’t just sit back and wait for the results.
+Once your education advertising campaign is live, you don’t just sit back and wait for the results.
 Instead, you should actively manage your ads on a weekly or even daily basis – adjusting your budgets, targeting, and even your creative strategies to improve your results.

 Analyze Your Ad Reports

 Most digital advertising platforms offer reports that compile data from your ad campaigns.
 Not only do these reports outline the exact impact of your ads – they also show you how much each impression, lead, and action has cost you.